QuickBirdEng/XCoordinator/README.md

 ```

 ### Custom Coordinators
 In RxCoordinator is possible to create custom coordinators.
-For example, a custom coordinator can be created to show Home if the user is logged in otehrwise Login.
+For example, a custom coordinator can be created to show Home if the user is logged in, otherwise Login.

 ```swift